 pipes

-the pipe
+the pipe syscall

-ring buffer
+internally, pipe is a ring buffer

-where each element is represented by thepipe_buffer
+where each element is represented by the pipe_buffer

 structure.